 As I sit here posting an somewhat Old Man I see my young self planning this great adventure.

-As it happend I never got the chance to test my flight abilities.
+As it happened I never got the chance to test my flight abilities.
 My Dad had a window company install storm windows, and screens.
 This just days before my planned ascension.

 So I was either saved from breaking certain bones or getting air sickness.